Ceasar/bin/README.md

 # get_height

-Get the height of the screen.
+Get the height of the window.

 # get_width

+Get the width of the window.

+# get_screen_height

+Get the width of the height.

+# get_screen_width

 Get the width of the screen.